biomedical_data_generator.features.correlated

 \[\Sigma_{ij} = \rho^{\lvert i - j \rvert}.\]where \(\rho\) is the correlation parameter.

-the anchor feature receives a class-specific mean shift:
+the anchor feature receives the channel’s per-class mean shift:

 Limitations and biological realism